“How should delirium be managed in the hospital?”

 - Avoid overwhelming or overstimulating the person.
 Try to minimize mental strain or emotional stress for the person.
 A calm reassuring presence is ideal.
 If you need to give instructions or discuss something, try to keep things simple.

-- Encourage physical activity.
+- Encourage physical activity and mobilization.
 Although many older people are sick or weak while in the hospital, it’s important to encourage safe activity as soon as possible.
 Physical therapy and minimizing bladder catheters (which can tether an older person to the bed) can help.

 - Avoid sedatives and tranquilizers.
 Especially if the older person is restless or having difficulty sleeping, it’s not uncommon for sedatives such as diphenhydramine (brand name Benadryl) to be prescribed.
 But these can increase the risk of delirium, and should be avoided.
 So instead, try non-drug relaxation therapies such as soothing music, massage, a cup of tea, and familiar companionship.